toddsundsted/ktistec/README.md

 ### Polls

 Ktistec supports creating, viewing, and voting on polls.
-Create polls when composing posts to gather feedback from your followers.
+When composing a post, you can add a poll with multiple options and set an expiration time.
+Create polls to gather feedback from your followers.
 When a post includes a poll, you can see the available options and vote directly from your timeline.
 Poll results are updated in real-time as votes are federated across the network.
+Poll authors receive notifications when their polls expire.

 ### Control over comment visibility